Both Topology and Text Matter: Revisiting LLM-guided Out-of-Distribution Detection on Text-attributed Graphs: Experiment

-\textbf{Evaluation Metrics.} We evaluate OOD detection performance using AUROC and FPR95.
-AUROC measures the area under the ROC curve (higher is better), while FPR95 denotes the false positive rate of OOD samples when the ID true positive rate is fixed at 95\% (lower is better).
+\textbf{Metrics.} We evaluate OOD detection performance using AUROC and FPR95.
+AUROC measures the area under the ROC curve, where higher values indicate better discrimination, while FPR95 denotes the false positive rate of OOD samples when the ID true positive rate is fixed at 95\%, with lower values being preferable.